 Endowment Gifts Securing the University’s Present – and Future

 We will continue to steward these gifts carefully, and feel profound gratitude to all who have provided such remarkable support.
+We are honored by the confidence shown in the institution by these contributions and dedicated to demonstrating that faith well-placed.

 |Global Public Equity||40%|